Alucad0/Pokemon_api/README.md

 This is a school project and it will get an failing grade if anyone contributes majorly, so any pull requests will be denied after it has been graded.

-Feel free to contribute to this code after the grade has been set (after 27/2 - 2022).
+Feel free to contribute to this code after the grade has been set (after 24/2 - 2022).
 For major changes, please open an issue first to discuss what you would like to change.
 Please make a comment about what is changing.

+### Finnished

+This project finnished 24/2, but further additions and modifications will happen in the future.

 ### Contributors